gfbarbieri/how-nature-works/README.md

 Greg Barbieri - [@gfbarbieri](https://github.com/gfbarbieri)

 ## Description
-The book discusses several prominent models used to study complex systems and the self-organized criticality.
-Three that interest me are The Sandpile Model, The Game of Life, and The Model of a Critical Economy.
+The book discusses several prominent models used to study complex systems, in particular the emergence of a property called self-organized criticality.
+Three models interest me: The Sandpile Model, The Game of Life, and The Model of a Critical Economy.
+These are not the "official" names of these models.
 In this notebook, I have so far produced demonstrations of The Sandpile Model and The Game of Life.